SimonSchwaiger/ros-ml-container/README.md

 - __opensource__: Passes through open source drivers of your video card on Linux.
 This works for Nvidia, AMD and Intel GPUs and passes through OpenGL capabilities.
 Open source drivers currently do not allow acceleration of machine learning tasks, since they either require __CUDA__ on Nvidia or __OpenCL__ on AMD and Intel.
 However, using this method will accelerate ROS simulations and visualisations. __If you are on Linux and not sure what GPU acceleration your system supports, it is probably this one.__

 - __intel__: Same as opensource, but it will also install and pass through the Intel OpenCL device.
-TODO Installation on host

 - __amdpro__: Installs the [amdgpu-pro]() driver within the container in order to register your AMD GPU as an OpenCL device.
 In addition to OpenGL, this method also passes through OpenCL in order to enable GPU accelerated machine learning.